 Teaching methods will vary with the nature of the subject and the learning objectives.
-The methods include a combination of lectures and appropriate exercise classes or workshops/seminars and online study material.
+The methods include a combination of lectures and appropriate exercise classes or workshops/seminars.
 Lectures are used as the foundation for gaining knowledge; develop ability to interpret results and to understand the skills and methods used in their derivation.
 Tutorials will serve to further enhance knowledge and understanding through practice and discussions.